Hoverbot-team/.github/profile/README.md

 ## Hi
-Here you'll every piece of code needed for the Hoverbot robot
+Here you'll every piece of code needed for the Hoverbot robot and some tutorials(later)